novix-sa/Pyplan/docs/User Guide/Model.md

 You can drag a group of selected nodes into a module to organize your diagram.
 Or cut and paste a group in the case you want to move upstream.

 ### Text
 The text node is intended for clarification of the calculation logic.
+Its properties includes:
-You can configure its background and border properties to help you design your desired layout.
+Size that can be adjusted when selecting.
+Z position You can configure its background and border properties , as well as it positionto help you design your desired layout.
+It is also useful to

 ## Influence Diagram